dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 I'm just going to dump all my discoveries here, and hopefully they would be useful to the Nintendo Switch community.

+If you think something is wrong, have some observations that I might have missed, or just have general questions please feel free to ask here.

+If you want to use the information here somewhere else, feel free to do so, but please credit me if possible.

 ## Left Joycon PCB Layout and test points

 ![Alt text](http://i.imgur.com/7Ui8lFv.jpg)